Nowcasting using regression on signatures: Theory

-In this section, we outline some of the underlying mathematical theory for nowcasting and illustrate its connection to the path signature.
+In this section, we outline the underlying mathematical theory for nowcasting with state-space models and illustrate their connection to the path signature.
 We start with a recap of the discrete time Kalman filter and its continuous time extension, then introduce the theory of signatures, and finally show how regression on signatures subsumes the Kalman filter.
+We introduce here notation that we use throughout the paper.